faryabiLab/dockerize-workflows/README.md

 * Single-end: `./make_samplesheet.sh -d /path/to/fastq_dir`

 This will create a `samplesheet.tsv` in your current working directory.
+#### Options file
+Cromwell allows the user to pass in an `options` file via the `-o/--options` argument, which grants control over the pipeline's output locations.
+This file's format is that of standard JSON, and the keys made readily available in this repository are:
+* `final_workflow_outputs_dir` - Directory to which the final workflow outputs will be copied
+* `final_call_logs_dir` - Directory to which the final workflow logs will be copied There are more options available, you can find them in the Cromwell documentation.
 ## Cromwell Configuration
 Within the `cromwell_configs` directory is a Cromwell config file which instructs the engine to use Docker as backend.
 The only option that can be tweaked in this file is the `concurrent_job_limit` variable: this controls the number of jobs that can be running at once (default = 10).
 #### Call-Caching